hltcoe/PredPatt/README.md

     @inproceedings{white2016universal,
-       title  = {Universal Decompositional Semantics on Universal Dependencies}, author = {Aaron Steven White and Drew Reisinger and Keisuke Sakaguchi and Tim Vieira and Sheng Zhang and Rachel Rudinger and Kyle Rawlins and Benjamin {Van Durme}}
-       booktitle = {{EMNLP}},
+       title  = {Universal Decompositional Semantics on Universal Dependencies}, author = {Aaron Steven White and Drew Reisinger and Keisuke Sakaguchi and Tim Vieira and Sheng Zhang and Rachel Rudinger and Kyle Rawlins and Benjamin {Van Durme}}, booktitle = {{EMNLP}},
        year   = {2016}
     }